Qlczas/GoogleMantisQTest/README.md

 # GoogleMantisQTest
-My attempts to master test automation using Selenium Web Driver
+This is an old example of test using Selenium Web Driver and C#